Skip to main content

 The job of managing the investment portfolio generally falls either to an investment committee, which typically meets less than ten hours per year, or internal finance personnel, who are also charged with overseeing the operating finances of the organization.
 In each case, the structure does not typically allow for the focused attention necessary to manage a complex institutional portfolio prudently and efficiently.

 The committee can never fully outsource its fiduciary responsibility, so we work collaboratively with the client to focus on the decisions that will have the greatest impact on returns.
 Most committees would admit that they enjoy picking managers and spend most of their time in committee meetings interviewing and researching them, but the research is persuasive that this approach consistently leads to value-detracting selection and timing decisions.
 In addition, it is not an efficient use of the limited time that committee members spend together.
-A single manager search, which may result in a 3% position in the portfolio, may take up an entire quarterly meeting.
+A single-manager search, which may result in a 3% position in the portfolio, may take up an entire quarterly meeting.
 This does not leave sufficient time for broader discussions that will have a much greater effect on the overall portfolio.

 We help the committee determine the optimal asset allocation based on the organization’s return objective and ability to take on risk, but ultimately the decision is the committee’s to make.
 The committee also has final approval of the allowable asset classes and ranges for each asset class, and sets the liquidity parameters of the portfolio.
 We work within that framework to seek the best managers and take advantage of top-down valuation anomalies.
-The work of our 39-member investment team is supplemented by the efforts of risk management, operational due diligence, legal, and administrative professionals.
-Our clients tell us that they could not bear the expense of building a team this comprehensive, with this level of experience and expertise, nor could they support the level of technology and systems infrastructure that we have developed.
+The work of our 36-member investment team is supplemented by the efforts of risk management, operational due diligence, legal, and administrative professionals.
+Our clients tell us that they could not bear the expense of building a team this comprehensive, with this level of experience and expertise, nor could they support the level of technology and system infrastructure that we have developed.

 Considering Issuing an RFP for an OCIO?